17 Top-Rated National and State Parks in Utah

 If you visit only one state park while you're in Utah, it should be Dead Horse Point.
 One of the most spectacular viewpoints in Utah is from Dead Horse Point Lookout, with views over a gooseneck in the Colorado River, 2,000 feet below.

 Looking down and to the left, you can see what is called "Thelma & Louise Point."
-The final scene from this movie, portrayed as a car driving over the edge of the Grand Canyon, was actually shot here.
+The final scene from the movie of the same name, portrayed as a car driving over the edge of the Grand Canyon, was actually filmed here.
 You can also see the Potash Road as it follows the cliff of the plateau below.

 Dead Horse Point State Park